The Phenomenon of the Severn Bore

 Gloucester

 The historic city of Gloucester, with its rich maritime heritage, provides both an urban backdrop to bore surfing and a contrast to the more rural locations along the river.
-The bore is usually smaller in Gloucester, making it suitable for those looking to experience a more moderate wave.
+The bore is usually smaller by the time it arrives at Gloucester, making it suitable for those looking to experience a more moderate wave.
 Moreover, the city offers an array of amenities, historical sites, and post-surf activities for visitors to explore.

 Epney